Benefits of a planned induction

 • Development and Education Framework for level 2-4 NMAHP HCSWs - clarifying knowledge, skills and behaviours required at each level of practice and offering opportunities to identify learning needs across the four pillars of practice

-• Turas Portfolio - provides opportunities to record reflections and evidence of learning, as well as seek feedback from others
+• Turas Professional Portfolio - provides opportunities to record reflections and evidence of learning, as well as seek feedback from others

 • Events - short online events specifically for HCSWs on a wide range of topics with recordings available post event to watch at a time to suit